-The names of our current executive officers, their ages as of January 31, 2008, and their positions are shown below.
-Biographical summaries of each of our executive officers who are not also members of our board of directors are included below.
+The names of our current executive officers, their ages as of January 31, 2011, and their positions are shown below.
+Biographical summaries of each of our executive officers who are not also members of our Board are included below.

-Name Age Position Held Andrew J. Littlefair 48 President, Chief Executive Officer and Director Richard R. Wheeler 44 Chief Financial Officer James N. Harger 50 Senior VP, Marketing and Sales Mitchell W. Pratt 49 Senior VP, Engineering, Operations and Public Affairs, Corporate Secretary Barclay F. Corbus 42 Senior VP, Strategic Development
+Name Age Position Held Andrew J. Littlefair 50 President, Chief Executive Officer and Director Richard R. Wheeler 46 Chief Financial Officer James N. Harger 52 Chief Marketing Officer Mitchell W. Pratt 51 Chief Operating Officer and Corporate Secretary Barclay F. Corbus 44 Senior Vice President, Strategic Development

-Richard R. Wheeler has served as Our Chief Financial Officer since February 2003.
-From November 2001 to January 2003, Mr. Wheeler served as Chief Financial Officer of Blue Energy & Technologies LLC, a privately held natural gas vehicle fuels company which we acquired in December 2002.
+Richard R. Wheeler has served as our Chief Financial Officer since February 2003.
+From November 2001 to January 2003, Mr. Wheeler served as Chief Financial Officer of Blue Energy & Technologies LLC, a privately held natural gas vehicle fuels company that we acquired in December 2002.
 From May 2000 to October 2001, Mr. Wheeler served as Executive Vice President and Chief Financial Officer of Encoda Systems, Inc., a privately held software company.
 Mr. Wheeler earned a B.S. and an M.B.A. from the University of Colorado, Boulder and is a certified public accountant.

-James N. Harger has served as our Senior Vice President, Marketing and Sales, since June 2003, and served as our Vice President, Marketing from June 2001 to June 2003.
+James N. Harger was appointed Chief Marketing Officer in May 2009, served as our Senior Vice President, Marketing and Sales, from June 2003 to May 2009, and served as our Vice President, Marketing from June 2001 to June 2003.
 From 1997 to 2001, Mr. Harger served as Vice President, Marketing and Sales of Pickens Fuel Corp.
 From 1983 to 1997, Mr. Harger served in management positions at Southern California Gas Company, where he assisted in the launch of the natural gas vehicle program in 1992.
 Mr. Harger earned a B.S. from the University of California, Los Angeles, and an M.B.A. from Pepperdine University.

-Mitchell W. Pratt has served as our Senior Vice President, Engineering, Operations and Public Affairs, since January 2006, and as our Corporate Secretary since December 2002.
-From August 2001 to December 2005, Mr. Pratt served as our Vice President, Business Development.
+Mitchell W. Pratt was appointed Chief Operating Officer in December 2010 and has served as our Corporate Secretary since December 2002.
+Prior to being appointed as Chief Operating Officer, Mr. Pratt served as our Senior Vice President, Engineering, Operations and Public Affairs, from January 2006 to December 2010.
+From August 2001 to December 2005, Mr. Pratt served as our Vice

+President, Business Development.
 From 1983 to July 2001, Mr. Pratt held various positions in sales and marketing, operations and public affairs at Southern California Gas Company.
 Mr. Pratt earned a B.S. from the California State University at Northridge and an M.B.A. from the University of California, Irvine.

 Barclay F. Corbus has served as our Senior Vice President, Strategic Development, since September 2007.
-From July 2003 to September 2007, Mr. Corbus served as Co-Chief Executive Officer and a director of WR Hambrecht + Co, which managed our initial public offering.
+From July 2003 to September 2007, Mr. Corbus served as Co-Chief Executive Officer and a director of WR Hambrecht + Co which managed our initial public offering.
 Mr. Corbus joined WR Hambrecht + Co in 1999 and, from October 2000 to July 2003, Mr. Corbus served as Head of Investment Banking of WR Hambrecht + Co.
 From 1989 to 1999, Mr. Corbus worked with Donaldson, Lufkin & Jenrette.
-Mr. Corbus serves as a director of Alaska Energy and Resources Co. and Overstock.com.
+Mr. Corbus serves as a director of Overstock.com, a publicly traded company.
 Mr. Corbus earned an A.B. from Dartmouth College and an M.B.A. from Columbia Business School.